Udyz/mssqldump/README.md

 ```
 ![image](https://cehvietnam.files.wordpress.com/2021/03/nmap.jpg?w=10&key=lulzalx)

-# Support
-+ MSSQLDump cannot be used on Windows xp/2008 or earlier
-+ CPU > 4 core 4 threads, RAM > 2 GB

 # Requirement
 + msodbcsql (ODBC Driver for SQL Server)
 + MsSqlCmdLnUtils (sqlcmd Utility)

+# Support
++ MSSQLDump cannot be used on Windows xp/2008 or earlier
++ CPU > 4 core 4 threads, RAM > 2 GB (Be careful with your server, if the data is too big)